Johnfire45/cybersecurity-interview-prep/security-domains/web-application-security/1.01-input-validation-injection/quiz.md

 ### 🧩 Question 3:
 **Scenario:**
-You’re testing a payment endpoint that expects this JSON:
+You're testing a payment endpoint that expects this JSON:
 ```json
 {
   "amount": 100,